A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: Motivating data example and objective

 While there has been extensive development of principal stratification methods with cross-sectional data, relatively fewer efforts have focused on principal stratification with longitudinal data, with the following few exceptions. \cite{YAU2001} studied the causal effects in the presence of treatment noncompliance in a longitudinal setting.
 Their framework focused on a time-fixed treatment and assumed away defiers and always-takers. \cite{FRANGAKIS2004} considered studies with time-varying treatment and compliance.
 However, their approach did not account for possible correlations among repeated measurements taken on the same unit.
 Their identification result depends on two strong assumptions, multilevel monotonicity and a compound exclusion restriction, which are generalization of standard monotonicity and exclusion restriction assumptions to accommodate a time-varying treatment. \cite{LIN2008, LIN2009} proposed a hierarchical latent class structure that consists of time-varying compliance nested in classes of longitudinal compliance trends that are time-invariant in a parametric setting. \cite{DAI2012} considered a partially Hidden Markov model on compliance behavior with a time-to-event endpoint.
 Despite their focus on the longitudinal data structure, these prior efforts have been restricted to a binary intermediate variable---typically noncompliance, and have not been expanded to address a continuous intermediate variable.

-\section{Motivating Data Example and Objective}
+\section{Motivating data example and objective}

 Our study is motivated by a closed-cohort stepped wedge cluster randomized trial (SW-CRT) in the presence of a continuous intermediate variable.
 SW-CRTs are a recent variant of cluster randomized designs that are increasingly common for evaluating healthcare interventions (\cite{nevins2024adherence}).
 In a SW-CRT, clusters are randomized to different time points corresponding to when the intervention starts.
-All clusters start with no treatment and eventually receive the treatment.
-These features allow each cluster to serve as its own control and can facilitate cluster recruitment and stakeholder engagement especially when the intervention is perceived to be beneficial (\cite{HEMMING2020}).
-Specifically, \citet{TANG2018} reported a completed SW-CRT which evaluated the impact of a newly-developed crowdsourcing HIV intervention on HIV testing uptake among men who have sex with men in eight Chinese cities, from August 2016 to August 2017.
+All clusters start in the control condition and eventually receive the treatment.
+These features allow each cluster to serve as its own control and can facilitate cluster recruitment and stakeholder engagement especially when the intervention is perceived to be beneficial. \citet{TANG2018} reported a completed SW-CRT which evaluated the impact of a newly-developed crowdsourcing HIV intervention on HIV testing uptake among men who have sex with men in eight Chinese cities, from August 2016 to August 2017.
 The crowdsourcing intervention included a multimedia HIV testing campaign, an online HIV testing service, and local testing promotion campaigns tailored for men who have sex with men.
-The study design is a closed-cohort SW-CRTs, which recruited a closed-cohort of men who have sex with men prior to randomization of cities.
+The study employed a closed-cohort design and recruited men who have sex with men prior to randomization of cities.
 The intervention was initiated for pairs of cities at 3-month intervals, and each pair of cities received the intervention for 3 consecutive months.
 In total, the study collected data at baseline followed by four time points over 12 months, and enrolled a total of 1,381 participants as a closed cohort.